Hoping for Health Care Professionals

 Someone has to be in the 15% survival figure and it might as well be you.

-Oncologist to woman when first diagnosed with gynecological cancer, now a seven year survivor—
+Oncologist to woman when first diagnosed with gynecological cancer, now a long-term survivor—

 We will treat this cancer and then you will get on with your life.

 Oncologist to newly diagnosed patient—